jtpeller/math-book/0-Prologue/2-Operations.md

 Mathematics wouldn't be of much use if you could not do things to numbers.
 The "do things" part describes an *operation*, or an action performed on number(s) to create some result.

-Operations bring different rules, terms, and conventions and are a foundational aspect of math.
+More specifically, an ***operation*** describes a particular action that is performed on one or more *terms*.
+A ***term*** is simply a number, variable, constant, etc. exists in a mathematical statement.
+Now, operations bring additional rules, terms, and conventions and are a foundational aspect of math.
 You should know these terms:

 - ***Operand***: Number or *term* that is undergoing the action from an *operator* to produce a solution.
 - ***Operator***: A symbol used to denote a specific action to be done to the operands.